openSUSE/news-o-o/_posts/2009-08-08-opensuse-weekly-news-changes.markdown

 For all readers it means that we publish the Weekly News if its ready.
 And we plan to make it more colorful, so if you have proposals, ideas or interesting blogs, feel free to post to us.
 Our email adresses are saigkill@opensuse.org and dl9pf@opensuse.org.

 We hope our readers enjoy the improved Weekly News.
-Special thanks goes to Satoru Matsamoto, Sebastian SchÃ¶binger andÂ  Carl Fletcher who helps us with the English language Newsletter.
+Special thanks goes to Satoru Matsamoto, Sebastian Schöbinger and  Carl Fletcher who helps us with the English language Newsletter.

 Thanks your Editorial Team.